Melty Blood: Plot

-The original Melty Blood game takes place in one year after Satsuki Yumizuka's non-existent route of Tsukihime and a month after Kagetsu Tohya.
-In the beginning of August 2001, Shiki Tohno hears of a new series of murders in Misaki Town, similar to the ones that took place in Tsukihime, in the last weeks of October 1999.
-Whilst searching for the murderer he meets Sion Eltnam Atlasia who initiates a fight with him, attempting to capture him.
-After the fight she reveals that her reason for trying to capture him is to get in contact with the "True Ancestor" (referring to Arcueid) so that she may acquire information on the "cure for vampirism".
+The original Melty Blood game takes place one year after Satsuki Yumizuka's non-existent route of Tsukihime and a month after Kagetsu Tohya.
+In August 2001, Shiki Tohno hears of a new series of murders in Misaki Town, similar to the ones that took place in Tsukihime, in the last weeks of October 1999.
+Whilst searching for the murderer, he meets Sion Eltnam Atlasia, who initiates a fight with him, attempting to capture him.
+After the fight, she reveals that her reason for trying to capture him is to get in contact with the "True Ancestor" (referring to Arcueid) so that she may acquire information on the "cure for vampirism".
 Shiki then decides to help her with this task.
-The games’ story moves through a series of fights.
-Depending on the outcome of the fight the story will branch in one of two ways.
+The game's story moves through a series of fights.
+Depending on the outcome of the fight, the story will branch in one of two ways.
 This corresponds to the ending of the game.

 Characters

 As of Melty Blood Actress Again Current Code Ver.
 1.07, there are 31 playable characters.

-Each of the 31 playable characters have 3 Moons, with each providing new variation to normal moves, special moves and system mechanics as well as gameplay feel.
-They consist of Full Moon, Half Moon or Crescent Moon.
+They have three Moons, with each providing new variation to normal moves, special moves, and system mechanics as well as gameplay feel.
+They consist of Full Moon, Half Moon, or Crescent Moon.

-This is for playable characters depicted in Melty Blood, Re-ACT, Act Cadenza and Actress Again.
-For playable characters who appeared in Type Lumina, see Melty Blood: Type Lumina#Characters.